max-ray001/mean-LMS/README.md

 [Node.js](https://nodejs.org/en/)

+***

-PRIMARY FUNCTIONS OF MEAN STACK TECHNOLOGIES:
+THE PRIMARY FUNCTIONS OF MEAN STACK TECHNOLOGIES ARE:

 Angular: Accept requests and display results to end-user.